Renee Makimaa, School Nurse

 ALL medications, including over the counter medications, are required to have a doctor’s signed prescription and must be accompanied by a Medication Authorization form (found below) that is also signed, along with a completed Medication Administration form (found below).

 Students are not permitted to carry any medications during school unless prior authorization through the clinic staff and principal.

 Only under extraordinary conditions do we administer medication at school.
 Please do not send in any medication with your child, including Tylenol, topical creams, cough medicine, or other over the counter drugs, except under a doctor’s instructions.
 Our instructional and administrative teams are prohibited from providing or administering any over the counter medication except as authorized in writing by your child’s physician.

 Students are expected to be in good health when attending school.
 Weather permitting; students go outside to play every day.
 If a student is too sick to go out to play, he or she is probably too sick to be at school.
-If a student is ill and will not be coming to school, families should our office by 8:30 to let us know he or she will be absent.
-Alternatively, families may send an email message to Attendance@KeyWestMontessori.com
+If a student is ill and will not be coming to school, we ask that families send an email message to their child’s lead guide as well as our front office staff by 8:30 to let us know of the absence.

 Colds, flu, and other childhood illnesses spread from child to child with alarming speed.
 Students with infectious conditions, such as chicken pox, strep throat, head lice, or ringworm must stay home until the infectious stage has passed.